ethereum-optimism/optimism/specs/withdrawals.md

    1. It should only be possible to finalize the withdrawal once.
    1. It should not be possible to relay the message with any of its fields modified, ie.
       1. Modifying the `sender` field would enable a 'spoofing' attack.
-      1. Modifying the `target`, `message`, or `value` fields would enable an attacker to dangerously change the intended outcome of the withdrawal.
+      1. Modifying the `target`, `data`, or `value` fields would enable an attacker to dangerously change the intended outcome of the withdrawal.
       1. Modifying the `gasLimit` could make the cost of relaying too high, or allow the relayer to cause execution to fail (out of gas) in the `target`.